Abstract Submission for the 2021 EHDI Annual Conference is Now Closed.

-The Early Hearing Detection and Intervention (EHDI) Annual Meeting strives to provide key stakeholders an opportunity to identify areas of concern, promote collaboration, and share best practices.
-EHDI Meeting participants range from state and local programs to the federal level and from academicians to families.
+The Early Hearing Detection and Intervention (EHDI) Annual Conference strives to provide key stakeholders an opportunity to identify areas of concern, promote collaboration, and share best practices.
+EHDI Conference participants range from state and local programs to the federal level and from academicians to families.

-Abstract submissions will be reviewed and scored according to the following criteria by a committee appointed by the EHDI Meeting Planning Committee.
+Abstract submissions will be reviewed and scored according to the following criteria by a committee appointed by the EHDI Conference Planning Committee.